-- If no member of the EB objects to the secretariat's recommendation on the course of action within 20 days of receipt of the summary note, the recommended course action shall be deemed to be the decision adopted by the EB. - An objection by a member of the EB shall be made by notifying the Chair of the EB through the secretariat, giving reasons in writing.
-The secretariat shall acknowledge receipt of the objection and make it available to the EB.
-If a member of the EB objects to the secretariat's recommendation on the course of action more than 14 days prior to the next EB meeting, the case shall be placed on the agenda of the next EB meeting; other wise the subsequent EB meeting.
+- If no member of the EB objects to the secretariat's recommendation on the course of action within 20 days of receipt of the summary note, the recommended course action shall be deemed to be the decision adopted by the EB. - If a member of the EB objects to the secretariat's recommendation on the course of action more than 14 days prior to the next EB meeting, the case shall be placed on the agenda of the next EB meeting; other wise the subsequent EB meeting.